Visual cognition in multimodal large language models: Results

-To test the causal reasoning capabilities, we used synthetic images again depicting block towers from Zhou et al. \cite{gerstenberg2017faulty, zhou2023mental} (see Fig.~\ref{fig:caus_example} in the Appendix for an example).
-Here, the images showed static scenes of block towers that were stable but might collapse if one of the blocks was removed.
+To test the models' causal reasoning capabilities, we used synthetic images from Zhou et al. \cite{gerstenberg2017faulty, zhou2023mental}, which depicted block towers that were stable but might collapse if one of the blocks was removed (see Fig.~\ref{fig:caus_example} in the Appendix for an example).
+We started by asking the models to count the blocks in the image.

-Again, we started by asking the models to count the blocks in the image (1), we continued by querying the models for the number of blocks that would fall if a specific block was removed from the scene (2), and finally, we asked the models to rate the responsibility of a specific block for the stability of the other blocks (3).
-For the second task, we established a baseline performance represented by a horizontal line in Fig.~\ref{fig:caus}A-C, which corresponds to a random agent.
-This random agent used a simple strategy: it gave the mean between 0 and the number of blocks in each image as its' prediction, essentially behaving like a uniform distribution over the possible number of blocks that could fall.

 The images in this task displayed a larger number of blocks (ranging from 6 to 19), which made the basic counting task significantly more challenging than in the previous section.
 Models' responses approximated the ground truth, albeit rarely matching it exactly.
 Therefore, we report the mean absolute distance to the ground truth instead of the percentage of correct answers (see Fig. \ref{fig:caus}A).
-The models' performance highlighted the challenging nature of this task, with the best performing model (GPT4-V) still being on average ~2 blocks off.
+The models' performance highlighted the challenging nature of this task, with the best performing model (Claude-3) still being on average more than one block off.

-In Figures \ref{fig:caus}B and \ref{fig:caus}C, model performances for the second task are shown.
-Notably, both GPT-4V and Fuyu-8B surpassed the random baseline, their performance levels being close to the human results reported in \cite{zhou2023mental}, which is depicted by the rightmost bar in the plot.
-However, GPT4-V still diverges significantly from the average over human subjects ($t(42)=2.59$, $p<.05$).
-In the second task, all four models exhibited mean correlations with human values ranging from $0.26$ to $0.39$, (all $p<.001$), with Adapter demonstrating the highest correlation.
-However, it is important to note that despite its relatively high correlation, Adapter also exhibited the highest mean absolute distance to ground truth values.
+We continued by querying the models for the number of blocks that would fall if a specific block was removed from the scene (see Figures \ref{fig:caus}B and \ref{fig:caus}C).
+We established a baseline performance represented by a horizontal line in Fig.~\ref{fig:caus}B-C, which corresponds to a random agent that gave the mean between 0 and the number of blocks in each image as its' prediction, essentially behaving like a uniform distribution over the possible number of blocks that could fall.
+Notably, both GPT-4V and Fuyu-8B surpassed the random baseline, their performance levels being close to the human results reported in Zhou et al. \cite{zhou2023mental}, which is depicted by the rightmost bar in the plot.
+However, GPT-4V still diverges significantly from the average over human subjects ($t(42)=2.59$, $p<.05$).